Ynote/experiment-react-parse/README.md

-# Twitter-like
+# React-feed

-Twitter-like feed in Node.js
+This single app page displays a feed with React and use Parse for the authentication.

     npm start